 As with any initiative, you have to start somewhere.
-In this case, where you want to build a roadmap and a comprehensive information management plan, you need to begin by outlining what your driving influences and desired outcomes are and work backwards from there.
-To do this, you need to understand the people, processes and goals affecting the project to determine how you’ll arrive at your final destination on time and on budget.
+In this case, where you want to build a strategic roadmap and a comprehensive information management plan, you need to begin by outlining what your driving influences and desired outcomes are and work backward from there.
+To do this, you need to understand the people, processes, and goals affecting the information management plan to determine how you’ll arrive at your final destination on time and on budget.

-Take a look at your current information program.
+Take a look at your current information management plan.
 It’s likely that it has parts that are working well and others that are not.
-The goal in this step is to assess what is working and why, and for the parts that need work, assess why they’re not satisfactory and begin the process for finding more effective solutions that offer continued optimization.
+The goal in this step is to assess what is working and why, and for the parts that need work, assess why they’re not satisfactory and begin the process of finding more effective solutions that offer continued optimization.

-Organizations often need to adopt new information management solutions to address a regulatory issue or enable easier access to information.
+Organizations often need to adopt new information management plans to address a regulatory issue or enable easier access to information.
 Plan to align your timeline and budget with these affected influencers to ensure success.
-You might also discuss pooling your budget together with other benefitting departments to enable more value for all across the board.
+You might also discuss pooling your budget together with other benefiting departments to enable more value for all.

-As stated in the beginning of this article, when it comes time to planning the launch of your project, you need to start with the outcomes and work backwards to plan the ‘how’.
+As stated at the beginning of this article, when it comes time to plan the launch of your project, you need to start with the outcomes and work backward to plan the ‘how’.
 Taking your current solution and shoehorning it into a new solution rarely works.
 What results from that approach are clunky systems that are poorly adopted with time and budget wasted.
 Avoid that mistake by starting off on the right foot.